bryceandy/laravel-beem/README.md

 php artisan vendor:publish --tag=beem-config
 ```

-After you have obtained your Beem vendor account and obtained the keys on the dashboard, add their values in the `.env` variables
+After you have created a Beem vendor account and obtained the keys on the dashboard, add their values in the `.env` variables

 ```dotenv
 BEEM_KEY=yourApiKey